PieLabs/pie-website/content/docs/using/pie-player-api.md

 ####  `set controller`

 Set the player controller.
 The controller brokers passing of requests to the individual controller methods of the `pie` instances.
 These may be located client-side or on a server.

-For client-side usage the PIE CLI provides an implementation for client-side controller as part of a packaged item so you do not need to create one.
+~~For client-side usage the PIE CLI provides an implementation for client-side controller as part of a packaged item so you do not need to create one.~~ <a href="https://github.com/PieLabs/pie-controller" target="_blank">Here</a> is an example controller.

 For server-side uses the Framework provides example implementations that you can use to send the requests to a server environment.

 The controller must have the following api: